top of page

 Cooperation must become the guiding principle, simply because of the sheer number of people who need to be housed, clothed, fed, kept healthy and, in some way, fulfilled.

 National boundaries will disappear, are already disappearing, in the minds of humans.
 We are all the same is the rallying cry of the great mass of people.
 We all want the same things.
 We are all alike.
-The difference among us are far less important than the elements we share.
+The differences among us are far less important than the elements we share.
 These are the themes that echo throughout our society, our world, today.

 The language we use in American is concrete evidence of this values shift.
 That is what “Political Correctness” is all about.
 People ask, “Who are the PC police?”
 The answer is, they are us.

-All of us humans alive today who want a world that is safe and secure.
+All of us humans alive today want a world that is safe and secure.
 The enormous number of us humans who desire food, clothing and shelter, not just for ourselves, but for everyone.
-The billions of us humans who want to feel satisfied with their lives, who want to participate in a world based on peace, security and happiness.
+The billions of us humans who want to feel satisfied with our lives, who want to participate in a world based on peace, security and happiness.

 Thus, definitions must change.
 Happiness can no longer be defined as individual success.
 That is no longer sufficient.
 Individual people may be able to make themselves happy all by themselves, without any interaction, or simply by using other folks for their individual pleasure.